 If you feel ill in class, tell the teacher and ask to go to Sick Bay (at the Front Office).
 At any other time go straight to Sick Bay.
 The First Aid Officer will assess the situation.
-It may be necessary to contact parent/carer.
+It may be necessary to contact parent/guardian.
 Please do not phone your parents first.
-Wait until the First Aid officer has assessed you.

-In the event of a serious accident or illness beyond the competence of the school, an ambulance will be called and the parent/carer notified.
+Wait until the first aid officer has assessed you.
+Note: in the event of a serious accident or illness beyond the competence of the school, if staff believe an ambulance is needed, it will be called and parents will be notified.

-Students should not be sent to school without adequate care being taken of injuries already received, nor should they be sent if ill.
-If your child suffers from a health condition, please notify the school of this at the time of enrolment, or when you become aware of the condition.
+Students should not be sent to school without adequate care being taken care of injuries already received nor should they be sent if ill.
+If your child suffers from a health condition please notify the school of this at the time of enrolment, or when you become aware of it.